-The 'all or nothing' approach to DNSH criteria disclosure, whereby failing to demonstrate compliance with one DNSH criteria means no alignment can be claimed, risks reducing the transparency of taxonomy reporting, denying useful information to the market.
+The 'all or nothing' approach to DNSH criteria disclosure, whereby failing to demonstrate compliance with one DNSH criteria means no alignment can be

 The current design of the EU Green Taxonomy is underpinned by an 'all or nothing' approach to alignment - by failing to demonstrate compliance with an element of TSC (substantial contribution, DNSH, MSS), a company is unable to disclose if it aligned to the SC component and how many DNSH components it met.
 Although GTAG agrees it is correct that this activity cannot be classed as taxonomyaligned, it still leads to valuable information being lost to market.